 Blood Donor Recruitment has been evolving for the last decade, but there are ongoing pressures to become increasingly cost efficient and lean.
 This presentation will detail specific strategies used to reduce costs, gain efficiencies, and create a culture which allows agile responses to external factors.

 What are you doing to proactively improve communications and reduce tension between recruiters and donor services at your center?
-In this session, the Community Blood Center of Greater Kansas City partners the Assistant Director of Recruitment and the Assistant Director of Mobiles to take an in-depth look at this issue.
+In this session, the Community Blood Center of Greater Kansas City partners the Director of Recruitment and the Director of Donor Services to take an in-depth look at this issue.
 They will discuss what has worked well to improve relations, what they still need to work on and what are triggers for potentially problematic situations.

 What do you do when you go on a trip or plan your vacation?
 Do you pick a location?
 Check out reviews?
 Find routes that will give you the smoothest trip?
 We will review a variety of resources that will assist you in planning your next blood drive and how these resources can help you identify areas through a strategic manner.
 Did you know that your county and government agencies can provide you with a wealth of knowledge?
 Do you struggle with where to hold a drive and how to prioritize where to go?